 The cast of the Ghost Hunters is Back with a New show, Ghost Nation

 As the saying goes; One man’s meat is another man’s poison, and vice versa.
 As the Syfy Network discarded its asset, the A&E picked it up again.
-However, there would be a lot of new surprises in its 12th season coming this fall.
+However, there would be a lot of new surprises by its 17th season.

 You may have noticed that some of the original members like Jason Hawes, Dave Tango, and Steve Gonzales are missing from the list.
-Well, the trio will not be returning on Ghost Hunters.
+Well, the trio left Ghost Hunters.